Spin Density Matrix of the $\omega$ in the Reaction $\bar{p} p \, \rightarrow \, \omega \pi^0$: Data selection and measured angular distributions

-The same event weight procedure has been performed for the charged decay mode.
+The same event weight method has been performed for the charged decay mode.
 Here, the non-interfering background events exhibit as well different shapes in the invariant $\pi^+\pi^-\pi^0$ mass distribution in comparison to the $\omega$ signal.
-Potential interfering background sources are channels decaying into the same final state particles i.e.
+Potential interfering background sources are channels decaying into the same final state particles and can be estimated from the \pbarp\ annihilation into the four charged pion final state \cite{Bertin:1997vf}, i.e.

 Due to kinematic reasons these events do not overlap with the $\omega\pi^0$ events in the phase-space volume and thus do not contribute to the background.
+Also the small fraction of combinatorial background of these events do not interfere with the $\omega \pi^0$ channel and can therefore be eliminated by the Q-weight method.
 For the charged decay mode the metric has been defined with four independent observables: the polar angle of the $\omega$ production in the \pbarp\ rest frame, the azimuth and polar angle of the normal of the $\omega$ decay plane in its helicity system and the transition rate $\lambda$ of the $\omega$ decay, which is characterized by the cross product of two pion momenta in the $\omega$ helicity frame \cite{ Williams:2009ab, Zemach:1964, Weidenauer:1993mv}:

-where $T$ represents the kinetic energy of the individual pions.
+where $T_{\pi}$ represents the kinetic energy of the individual pions.
 Figure~\ref{fig:BackgroundResultsCharged} shows very impressively the obtained background separation power.
 Especially the shape of the normalized transition rate $\lambda$ demonstrates the proper distinction between signal and background events.
 While the signal events follow the expected $\lambda$-shape for the $\omega$ decay with a linear increase and an intersection at the origin of the axis (0 at $\lambda$=0) the background results in an almost flat distribution.